Leandra Merea Strope, Artistic and Executive Director

 Sisters’ Voices members are girls who love to sing and who have chosen to join forces and raise our voices together.
 We come from schools in Chatham, Orange, Durham, Wake, and Alamance counties – public, charter, independent, and homeschools.
 We enjoy language and math, playing video games and riding horses, writing stories and playing hopscotch, discussing politics and solving hard problems … and all of us love to sing.

 We welcome other singers who would love to join us!
-There is no audition.
 Our work is built on inclusion and cooperation, and we are better for having lots of different experiences, interests, and gifts among our singers.

 Board of Directors